ctpeterson/xy_model_sim/README.md

-# xy_model_sim
+# XY Model with Python
-Python code for simple Monte Carlo simulation of XY model
+Simulation of XY model.
+Code currently in development and not stable.